hapax/hapax.github.io/assets/chance.md

 Now, if I pick which side I want to drop it on randomly, then I will get a random outcome, but I can certainly distinguish the different sides due to the pips!
-The symmetry is important, but it ignores the role of the roll.
+The symmetry is important, but dice is fundamentally a roll-playing game.

 #### Chaos